 Step13: IMS-B sends reINVITE message to IMS-A.

-Step14-16: IMS AS of IMS-A notifies session modify event to the DCSF and as per media instruction request from the DCSF, the IMS AS sends media resource management request to MF/MRF to update the data channel media resources for UE-C.
+Step14-16: IMS AS of IMS-A notifies session modify event to the DCSF and as per media instruction request from the DCSF, the IMS AS sends media resource management request to MF to update the data channel media resources for UE-C.

 Step17-19: IMS AS of IMS-A sends an reINVITE message carrying SDP offer with data channel media towards UE-A. UE-A replies SDP answer with data channel media in the 200 OK response.

-Step20-22: IMS AS of IMS-A notifies session modify event to the DCSF and as per media instruction request from the DCSF, the IMS AS sends media resource management request to MF/MRF to update the data channel media resources for UE-A.
+Step20-22: IMS AS of IMS-A notifies session modify event to the DCSF and as per media instruction request from the DCSF, the IMS AS sends media resource management request to MF to update the data channel media resources for UE-A.

 Step23: IMS AS of IMS-A sends a 200 OK message with updated data channel media to IMS-B.